liujjw/damn-vulnerable-defi/README.md

 Solutions to Damn Vulnerable Defi.
 NOTE: Use `node v12.20.1` and associated `npm` installed with `nvm`.
+Doesn't seem to work with Apple silicon?

 # Original
 ![](cover.png)